Sam818-alt/Netflix-EDA-Analysis/README.md

 ⭐ Key Insights Summary
-i.
-Netflix has far more movies than TV shows, but TV shows have grown significantly in recent years. ii.
-TV-MA is the most dominant content rating on the platform. iii.
-Most movies fall in the 90–120 minutes duration category. iv.
-Content production increased heavily after 2015.
+- Netflix has far more movies than TV shows, but TV shows have grown significantly in recent years.
+- TV-MA is the most dominant content rating on the platform.
+- Most movies fall in the 90–120 minutes duration category.
+- Content production increased heavily after 2015.
-v.
-The United States and India contribute the most titles. vi.
-Actors like Anupam Kher, Takahiro Sakurai and Om Puri appear most frequently. vii.
-Genres related to Drama, Comedy, Action, Thriller dominate across Netflix titles. viii.
-WordClouds reveal keywords like love, family, crime, friendship, mystery appearing frequently.
+- The United States and India contribute the most titles.
+- Actors like Anupam Kher, Takahiro Sakurai and Om Puri appear most frequently.
+- Genres related to Drama, Comedy, Action, Thriller dominate across Netflix titles.
+- WordClouds reveal keywords like love, family, crime, friendship, mystery appearing frequently.

 📓 Notebook